 - A decision-making process that is clear, transparent, consistent and fair.

 5 Policy Requirements

 In determining whether a complainant’s disclosure of information concerning harassment or a workplace grievance is protected under the Act, the following factors will be taken into consideration:

 - Whether the subject-matter of the disclosure could seriously impact the public’s confidence in the integrity of the federal public sector; or

-- Whether the subject-matter of the disclosure concerns a personal matter only, such as an individual harassment complaint or an individual workplace grievance.
+- Whether the subject-matter of the disclosure primarily concerns a personal matter, such as an individual harassment complaint or an individual workplace grievance.

 6.2 Related Policy Instruments and Publications

 - Intake, Inquiries & Investigations Manual of the Public Sector Integrity Commissioner of Canada

 - Factors for Determining Wrongdoing: Serious Breach of a Code of Conduct

 Enquiries about this policy should be directed to the Office of the Public Sector Integrity Commissioner of Canada.